Blake Percival: USIS

-In 2001 Percival began working for U.S. Investigations Services which was later renamed USIS.
-From 2001 to 2003 he was an Investigator conducting background investigations for the United States Office of Personnel Management, (OPM).
-In 2003 he was promoted to District Manager and managed Investigators in the Fayetteville, NC area.
-In 2005 he was reassigned as a Team Leader for Investigators in the Montgomery, AL area.
-In 2007 he was promoted to District Manager of the Minneapolis District.
-In January 2011 he was promoted to Director of Fieldwork Services, Western Pennsylvania.
+In 2001, Percival began working for U.S. Investigations Services which was later renamed USIS.
+From 2001 to 2003, he was an investigator conducting background investigations for the United States Office of Personnel Management, (OPM).
+In 2003 he was promoted to district manager and managed investigators in the Fayetteville, North Carolina, area.
+In 2005, he was reassigned as a team leader for investigators in the Montgomery, Alabama, area.
+In 2007 he was promoted to district manager of the Minneapolis District.
+In January 2011 he was promoted to director of fieldwork services, Western Pennsylvania.
 He was fired from USIS in June 2011.

 After USIS

-From September 2011 to October 2013 Percival worked for CACI as an Investigator conducting background investigations for the United States Office of Personnel Management, (OPM).
-From April 2012 to August 2015 he worked as a Magistrate at the City of Montgomery Alabama’s Municipal Court.
-After his whistleblower case settled, he became a public speaker on the topics of Morals, and Ethics.
-In April 2017 he became a member of the Washington, D.C. based law firm ProtectUS Law, which is a law firm specializing in whistleblower cases.
+From September 2011 to October 2013, Percival worked for CACI as an investigator conducting background investigations for the United States Office of Personnel Management, (OPM).
+From April 2012 to August 2015 he worked as a magistrate at the City of Montgomery Alabama’s Municipal Court.

+After his whistleblower case settled, Percival became a public speaker on the topics of morals and ethics.
+In April 2017, he became a member of the Washington, D.C.–based law firm ProtectUS Law, which specializes in whistleblower cases.
 Percival's book Holding on to Integrity and Paying the Price: A Whistleblower's Story was published January 6, 2020.